sharondeng/flower_shop/README.md

       rails s

-  In producion, need to generate a secret key by
+  In production, need to generate a secret key by

       RAILS_ENV=production rake secret